kevinlin1/just-the-class/pages/projects/emergent-language/poutline.md

 This section describes various properties of language we hope to see demonstrated by the created synthetic language.
 The first three ({discrete, sequential, variable-length}) are explicitly built into the design of the architecture, the remainder are metrics that may have auxiliary or indirect effect on the model.

 ### Discrete
+Language is represented and understood in discrete symbols.
+An emergent language should possess properties of discreteness/quantization, as opposed to working with traditional real-valued vectors.
+The most explicit form of discreteness is generating language in one-hot form: the token in the vocabulary with the highest probability is selected at each time step.
+However, other acceptable forms of discreteness include Vector-Quantized Variational Autoencoder (VQ-VAE)-style mechanisms, in which continuous vectors are 'snapped' to the closest embedding in a limited and trainable set of embeddings.
+This can be interpreted as directly associating tokens with an embedding.

 ### Sequential
+Language is inherently ordered and temporal.
+Thus, it must possess an intrinsic ordering - as opposed to a standard vector which is mapped to and from in a dense, fully-connected way.
+A language is sequential if the processes by which it is generated recognize temporality: for instance, generation and interpretation via recurrent or transformer-like methods.
+However, being sequential does not mean that the specific order is rigid/static.
+In English, larger sequences of tokens can be rearranged with minimal modification to semantics.
+(Larger seuences of tokens can be rearranged with minimal modification to semantics in English.)
+In fact, we hope to see evidence of similar behavior in an emergent language - low-level rigid ordering (the building blocks of syntax) with high-level interchangeability of semantic expression.

 ### Variable-Length